cloudquery/docs/docs/cli/drift/overview.md

 # Overview

-CloudQuery CLI can be used to detect and alert on IaC (Infrastructure-as-code, Terraform, pulumi, etc...) drift both locally and in the CI.
+CloudQuery CLI can be used to detect and alert on IaC (Infrastructure-as-code, Terraform, Pulumi, etc...) drift both locally and in the CI.

 > **Infrastructure Drift** - When what is defined in your IaC is different from what is provisioned in your Cloud.
 This is a very common scenario and can happen due to human error, manual changes and various other reasons.
 Check out more details in our [blog](https://cloudquery.io/blog/announcing-drift-detection)